37nomad/ReadingAnd_Watching_Extension/backend/README.md

-Follow these npm installs:
+Follow these steps:
-1. npm install express mongoose bcryptjs jsonwebtoken cors dotenv
-2. npm install --save-dev nodemon
+npm install

 Run with "npm run dev" on terminal.